horago/external-api/README.md

     * <i>active-orders</i> - can be used to fetch a list of active orders
     * <i>post-menu-items</i> - ...for <a href="#menu-modification">menu modification</a>

-## Available methods
-* Login
-* Get default Place digest info
-* Get Order List for the place (default one) (see example below)
-* Based on the actions available for the Order, call a generic handler

 # Webhooks
 Webhooks provide a simle and liteweight push-style notification splution.
 Using Webhooks client application can be notified about certain events happening on a server.